Learn how the Erosion and Sediment Control Bylaw affects you and your site.

 Erosion and Sediment Control Permit requirements

 All construction sites require the use of BMPs.
-You'll also need to apply for an ESC Permit if your site is greater than 2000 square meters (approximately half an acre).
+You may also need to apply for an ESC Permit if your developable area is greater than 4000 square meters.
 Larger sites are more complex and require detailed plans and an ESC Supervisor to ensure that site discharge is managed.